 The various plans a user can subscribe to have different features, such as whether the plan includes redistribution rights, but the savvy user will still want to estimate how many API calls they will need so they can pick the right plan.

 Since Intrinio's plans come in units of API calls, its important to understand exactly how much data you can get with an API call.
 For most data types, one API call gets you one data point.
 For example, =intriniodatapoint("AAPL","ceo") returns Apple's CEO in Excel and charges your US Public Company Financials subscription one API call.

 In reality, the Excel application is making this API call when that formula is entered:

 A developer building an application would also be charged one API call to get this data.

 There are two exceptions to the 1 data point = 1 API call rule.
-For stock prices, it is possible to get as many prices for a single company as you'd like for a single API call.
+For historical stock prices, it is possible to get up to 100 stock prices in a single API call.
 For example: